Enrique2007s/tri-tool-dashboard/README.md

 * A bug I found was that whenever the timer would reset, it would go back to its original count.
 So I made it go back to 0 whenever the reset button was pressed and I kept the number in the input just in case the user wanted to use the same time again.

 * An annoying bug I found was in the Task Manager section.
 If I made the task too big, it would go outside the normal task box and extend beyond the monitor and continue going right.
+It was an easy fix.
+I just edited some CSS code so the content would not overflow and made sure there was a word wrap styling.

 ## Testing